Please rotate your device

 1,377 SF

-As part of the overall renovation of the Nelson-Atkins Museum of Art, the lower level of the original building was renovated to provide administrative office space for the Museum’s curatorial, human resources, and finance departments.
-The renovation fulfills a significant part of the Museum’s long-term Master Plan to vacate leased office space and locate all employees on the Museum campus.
+As part of the Nelson-Atkins Museum of Art’s overall renovation and long-term plan of locating all employee offices within the museum’s campus, the lower level of the original building was renovated to provide administrative office space for the museum’s curatorial, human resources, and finance departments.
 The program included private and open offices, conference space, workrooms, and break areas.
 The renovation involved significant alterations to architectural finishes, as well as the removal of existing combustible materials (wood plank catwalks and cork insulation) and large-scale upgrades to the mechanical, electrical and life safety systems.
-Due to the subterranean nature of the space, the quality of artificial lighting was paramount.
+Due to the subterranean nature of the space, the design team’s focus on integrating quality lighting was paramount in creating a welcoming space for museum staff.

 2017 – Bloch Galleries of European Art